Lehkeda/SP108E_controller/README.md

 ## To-Do:

 - Add support for connecting the controller for an exiting Wi-Fi network
-- Add support for finding controllers in the current network
+- ~~Add support for finding controllers in the current network~~ (Needs a better solution)
-- ~~Add support for the playback function that's in the official APP~~ (Needs a better solution)
+- Add support for the playback function that's in the official APP
 ## How does the APP conrol the SP108E box?

 1. It broadcasts a who has request to find the device on the